stanfordnlp/dspy/README.md

 ## 4) Two Powerful Concepts: Signatures & Teleprompters

+**Note:** We will soon rename teleprompters to optimizers.
+This will not affect their functionality, but will simplify the terms used.

 To make it possible to compile any program you write, **DSPy** introduces two simple concepts: Signatures and Teleprompters.